Skip to Main Content

 What to Expect:

-Today’s warm up-ride unfolds on a well-paved and well-marked bike path that by-passes the city of Cortina d’Ampezzo but is totally free from any car traffic.
-You will cycle it back and forth.
+Today’s warm-up ride takes place on a well-paved, well-marked bike path that bypasses the city of Cortina d’Ampezzo and is completely free of car traffic.
+You will cycle this route out and back.

 Included Meals: Dinner

-After breakfast, set out on a downhill spin along the Boite River Valley on the Dolomites Bike Path.
-This invigorating descent begins at 4,000 feet (1,220 meters) and ends at 3,000 feet (850 meters), in Valle di Cadore.
-This scenic path was once a railway that connected the little villages of the Cadore mountain community.
-Le Tofane mountain range marks your progress.
-Soon you’ll admire the towering pyramidal peak of Antelao to your left and the saddle-like summit of Mount Pelmo to your right.
-The latter is a nature reserve that protects many prehistoric fossils and dinosaur footprints.
+After breakfast, set out on a downhill ride along the Boite River Valley on the Dolomites Bike Path.
+This invigorating descent begins at 4,000 feet (1,220 meters) and ends at 3,000 feet (850 meters) in Valle di Cadore.
+Once a railway connecting the small villages of the Cadore mountain community, this scenic path offers breathtaking views.
+As you ride, the Le Tofane mountain range marks your progress.
+Soon, you’ll admire the towering pyramidal peak of Antelao to your left and the saddle-like summit of Mount Pelmo to your right.
+The latter is a nature reserve, home to prehistoric fossils and well-preserved dinosaur footprints.

 You are now in the Ampezzan Valley, one of the four historic Ladin valleys.
-The Ladins—a population evolved from Celtic tribes and Roman soldiers—call this lovely pocket of Italy home.
-Long remote and secluded from the rest of Italy, they remain a proud people whose rare language, Ladin, is closely related to Swiss Romansh, Surselvan, and Friulian.
-It is also still spoken in nearby Austro-Italian border regions.
+The Ladins—a population descended from Celtic tribes and Roman soldiers—have long called this remote region home.
+Isolated from the rest of Italy for centuries, they have preserved their distinct language, Ladin, which is closely related to Swiss Romansh, Surselvan, and Friulian.
+It is still spoken in neighboring Austro-Italian border regions today.

-The two Italian provinces of Trento and Bolzano are administratively independent from the rest of Italy, affording them a degree of autonomy.
-In particular, Cortina retains its own legislative system, one that is unique in the Dolomites: a council known as Regole d’Ampezzo.
-Under the regole and the ancient Celtic structure of property ownership, the 800 original families administer the community’s common land, which cannot be split or sold to outsiders or other families.
+The Italian provinces of Trento and Bolzano enjoy a unique degree of autonomy, with their own administrative systems.
+In particular, Cortina d’Ampezzo follows its own legislative structure, known as the Regole d’Ampezzo.
+Rooted in ancient Celtic property laws, this system ensures that the 800 original families of the area govern the common land, which cannot be divided or sold to outsiders.

 Today’s Ride Choices